Distance transforms module #include "diplib/distance.h"

 The output distances are computed taking pixel sizes into account (ignoring any units).
 This means that this

 function will correctly handle anisotropic sampling densities.
-Pixel sizes are taken from grey
+Pixel sizes are taken from grey, and if it

 This function uses one of two algorithms: the fast marching algorithm (Sethian, 1996), or a simpler propagation